jeanfredson/NOOTA/README.md

 Just install the profile and hit reboot.
 Enjoy!

+(This profile also blocks ota on 32bit devices on 8.4.1 from the 9.4.5 ota.)

 # For AppleTV

 There are two different ways to install the **AppleTV.NOOTA.mobileconfig** , you could select one.